Regions

 Bringing together POLIS regional and metropolitan authorities, the Regions Working Group analyses transport and mobility challenges to improve policy coherence and territorial interconnectivity at a higher scale.

-The Regions Working Group was established in response to calls from members for greater attention to regions’ unique mobility patterns and needs.
-With a territorial scope that can include cities from all sizes, as well as, rural and peri-urban areas, the challenges they face require different approaches and solutions to those faced by single cities.
-Regions can have different competencies, politics, geographies and demographics, allowing them to play a pivotal role in developing and testing public transport services and transport and mobility infrastructure in a wider and more generalized scale.
+With a territorial scope that can include cities of all sizes and rural and peri-urban areas, the challenges they face require different approaches and solutions to those faced by single cities.
+Regions can have different competencies, politics, geographies and demographics, allowing them to play a pivotal role in developing and testing public transport services and transport and mobility infrastructure on a wider and more generalized scale.

 Urbanisation has made territories closer and more dependent on each other than before.
 The movement of people and goods going from city to city or from rural areas to cities has increased exponentially, exerting more and more stress on public transport and transport infrastructure.
 Thus, regions need to explore new policies and solutions to make their transport network more sustainable while ensuring good and accessible transport services.
 It has pushed public authorities to work together and look for new partnerships and ways to work with the private sector.
 Either by financing or developing new solutions, the private sector has become a key stakeholder in the mobility and transport sector offering a wide range of services that can help with the transition towards more efficient and sustainable regional transportation.